Outlander S3 Epi3 – All Debts Paid

 E: Who is Jamie talking to?
 None other than the best godfather in the world…Murtagh.
 Been there since Culloden so about seven years, but 10 years by the time we see him again.
 I half expected him to die in prison.
 Glad he didn’t.
 Perhaps we will see him in S4.
 We will see.

 H: Although I was surprised, I was also verra happy to see Murtagh alive; albeit quite sickly.
-Watching him hold on to his tartan was also quite emotional because it meant that he along with the other prisoners were being forced to let go of their heritage, what they held dear as the wearing of tartans became outlawed.
+Watching him hold on to his tartan was also quite emotional.
+It meant that he along with the other prisoners were being forced to let go of their heritage.
+Something they held dear (wearing of tartans) later became outlawed.

 Most favorite godfather – Murtagh Fitzgibbons Fraser